What Is Bad About Golden Retrievers?[13 Surprising Faults]

 Some of the links in this post are affiliate links.
 This means if you click on the link & purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

-13 Surprising Faults Of A Golden Retriever
+13 Surprising Faults Of Golden Retrievers

 1. They Shed